hujanais/mqtt-docker-pi/README.md

 I have a bunch of environmental sensors and in my home and recently added 4 Kaufha PF12 smart plugs.
 I am only interested in using them to begin monitoring power usage of some big items in the house.
 In the past, I have always pushed data directly from ESP8266s to my serverless Node running on Vercel.
 That in turn pushes data to a cloud hosted MongoDB database and an Angular dashboard. [yes, thankfully all that can be done for free].

-Ok enough backstory, with the recent addition of the smart plugs and after discussion with my buddy John [#BostonEnginerd](https://bostonenginerd.com/), he suggested that I try out HomeAssistant.
+Ok enough backstory, with the recent addition of the smart plugs and after discussions with my buddy John [#BostonEnginerd](https://bostonenginerd.com/), he suggested that I try out HomeAssistant.
 Finally this is what I wanted to acheive.
-Also to have a clean deployable, shareable and isolated solution, I chose to dockerize everything and to run it on any spare Linux box I can find, in my case an old Raspberry-PI3b.
+Also to have a clean deployable, shareable and isolated solution, I chose to dockerize everything and to run on any spare Linux box I can find, in my case an old Raspberry-PI3b.
 You can choose other hardware.

 Hope this helps and inspires.
 Enjoy!